Updated: Oct 28

 Join a seed library

 Got a garden?
 Seed libraries are springing up across the world: borrow some seeds, plant them, recoup new seeds, return!
 Many will send by post, give them a call or email!
 A great way to help diversify your garden while you're stuck within its walls.
+Plus, gardening has all kinds of health, wellbeing and other benefits.

 Do all those swaps you've been putting off